 I said in my latest book ‘At last a life and beyond‘ that one day I looked at all my self-help books and just realised that I no longer needed them.
 Something just clicked inside of me, and I saw them as part of the problem and not the solution.

-They were part of the problem because I had read them to try and find a quick answer to take my suffering away.
-That is what the medication, counsellors, techniques, books and the searching were all about, everything I had ever done was aimed at trying not to feel something.
+They were part of the problem because I had read them all to try and find an instant answer out of my suffering.
+That is what all the medication, counsellors, techniques, books and the searching were all about, everything I had ever done was aimed at trying not to feel or get rid of something.

-Once I bottomed out and realised that this approach just wasn’t working, I thought to myself, ‘what would happen if I didn’t attempt to feel different than I do, what would happen then?
+Once I bottomed out and understood that this approach just wasn’t working, I thought to myself, ‘what would happen if I didn’t attempt to feel any different than I do, what would happen then?

 Understanding is key to overcoming anxiety

 One realisation after another hit me and I could not believe I had not seen this before.
 It made complete sense to why I had continued to suffer.
-I remember how I would fight my mind to try and make it quieter, to act and think differently.
+I remember how I would fight my mind in an attempt to try and make it quieter, feel calmer and think differently.

-I then realised that I was attempting to solve the problem with the problem, I was trying to fix the tired and weary brain by trying to think my way to a solution, and all I achieved was to tire it out further.
-If the mind were exhausted, then it would show the signs of exhaustion, and it was pointless and counterproductive of me to try and change how it was.
+I then realised that I was attempting to solve the problem with the problem, I was trying to fix the tired and weary brain by trying to fight and think my way to a solution, and all I achieved was to tire and unsettle it further.

 If my body was full of anxious energy through my past worry and stress, then I would feel anxious.
-Why the hell was I trying not to feel anxious, what chance did I have?
-All this constant resistance and effort was the reason for my suffering.
+Why the hell was I trying not to feel anxious, what chance did I have of achieving this?

 After I started to see things in a different light, I then did a lot of research on how the mind and body worked.
-I read books on Buddhism and all sorts of various teachings, but this time I did it to educate myself more and not to try and feel any different.
+I read books on Buddhism and all sorts of various teachings, but this time the motivation was to educate myself more and not to try and feel any different.

-These teachings were telling me the same as my own conclusions and that the route I was on was entirely correct.
-The answer was to allow myself to feel the way I did, to fall into my suffering and not try to escape it continually.
-I did not see this just on an intellectual level; I saw it so profoundly that I knew there was no going back, it just made so much sense.
+These teachings were telling me the same as my own conclusions and that the route I was on now was entirely correct.
+The answer was to allow myself to feel the way I did, to fall into my suffering and not try to continually escape it.
+I did not see this just on an intellectual level; I saw it so profoundly that I knew there was no going back; it just made so much sense.

 Recovery from anxiety requires you to go through some discomfort

 This journey out of suffering is one of the toughest you will have to go through.
 It isn’t pretty at times as all the old stuff come up to be released.
-It means you have to allow what needs to come up to come up; you have to turn towards it instead of turning away from it, you have to start living your life while harmless thoughts and emotions are running amok.
-You don’t cling to the bliss, and you don’t run away or try to suppress the bad, the more allowing you are of it, the better.
+It means you have to allow what needs to come up, to come up; you have to turn towards it instead of turning away from it.
+You have to start living your life while harmless thoughts and emotions are running amok.

 But at the end of the journey, it will be the best thing you ever did; you will realise how harmless thoughts and emotions are.
-You will realise how you did so much of this to yourself and that you were never broken in the first place and that you never had to go around trying to fix yourself and that no label given to you was actually true.
+You will understand how you did so much of this to yourself and that you were never broken in the first place.
+That you never had to go around trying to fix yourself and that no label given to you was actually true.

 I have seen so many people bottom out, totally defeated with nothing else to try and yet this is the best stage to get to.
-As when you have nothing left to try, and you drop all the searching, suppressing, fighting and all the techniques and for the first time you truly start to leave yourself alone, and this is where recovery truly lies.
+As when you have nothing left to try, you drop all the searching, suppressing, fighting and all the techniques.
+This is when your road to recovery truly begins.